 Fourthly, we are advancing the development of integrative computational methods, including the implementation of machine learning/artificial intelligence tools, to map more accurately and comprehensively gene programs.

 Fifthly, we are enforcing a novel mode of partnership between basic scientists, clinicians and industrial partners, based on an open-science modus operandi (see below).

-The COVID-19 pandemic has taught us that international collaborations and the adoption of an open-science modus operandi accelerate research.
-The infrastructure we are developing fosters the implementation of an open-science ecosystem where results are freely and rapidly shared among laboratories.
-37TrillionCells is currently discussing partnership agreements with Drs.
-Geneviève Almouzni and Nikolaus Rajewsky, co-leaders of the EU-based LifeTime Initiative which regroups more than 90 institutions all across Europe, and with Drs.
-Sarah Teichmann and Aviv Regev, co-chairs of the Human Cell Atlas Organizing Committee.
-These international partnerships are essential because charting 37,2 trillion cells in health and disease cannot be achieved by one group, one institution, or even one country alone.
+The COVID-19 pandemic has taught us that international collaboration and the adoption of an open science modus operandi accelerate research.
+The infrastructure we are developing for 37TrillionCells favours the implementation of an open science ecosystem where results, protocols and reagents are freely and rapidly shared among laboratories.
+37TrillionCells is currently engaged in partnership discussions with Drs.
+Geneviève Almouzni and Nikolaus Rajewsky, co-leaders of the EU-based LifeTime Initiative which regroups more than 100 institutions across Europe, and with Drs.
+Sarah Teichmann and Aviv Regev, co-chairs of the Human Cell Atlas (HCA) Organizing Committee.
+The HCA now regroups more than 2000 members.
+These international partnerships are essential because surveying 37,2 trillion cells in health and disease cannot be achieved by one group, one institution, or even one country alone.

 The cell is the fundamental unit of life.
 Understanding human biology and disease requires a comprehensive analysis of the gene expression programs of the 37,2 trillion of cells that make up the human body.
 Developing more efficient diagnostics and therapeutics requires that we can track trajectories of individual cells (gene programs and physical locations) from health to disease.
 The 37TrillionCells Initiative aims at contributing essential data to meet these important challenges.